Last Updated on

 Generally, the tax rates are as follows:

 b.
-Tax rate for individual taxpayer: 0-35% (sliding scale, please see above regarding the discharge from tax liability in case of a resale)
+Tax rate for the individual taxpayer: 0-35% (sliding scale, please see above regarding the discharge from tax liability in case of a resale)

 Rental income must be declared in an annual tax return.
 For a corporate taxpayer, also the proceeds from a sale must be declared.